himan2411/capacity-management/README.md

 UI:
 ---
-Proper serviceline weightage for the 1st time usage update sliders to textbox and Add validation for sum = 100 (submit buttonshould be disabled). add a reset button show results in the same page.
+[done]Proper serviceline weightage for the 1st time usage [done]update sliders to textbox and Add validation for sum = 100 (submit buttonshould be disabled).
+Update texts for textboxes
+add a reset button
+show results in the same page.
-Update the text for sort  All -> Sorted by Serviceline then % Add a method to sort by just fitment %
-[low]validation for Experience & Vacancies
+[done]Update the text for sort  All -> Sorted by Serviceline then % [done]Add a method to sort by just fitment % [low]validation for Experience & Vacancies

 Algo
 ----
-if multiple skills are matched then select the one with max %.
+[done]if multiple skills are matched then select the one with max %.
+[done]Optimise match_demand_skills() and reduce complexity. use time.time() for performance
 Update the skill tree after the user selects the employees.
-Optimise match_demand_skills() and reduce complexity. use time.time() for performance Max skill level is assumed to 5
+Max skill level is assumed to 5